krischik/SteemRubyTutorial/Documents/Part-6.md

       end
 ```

 Converting the amount to a desired asset type.
-If the amount is already in the needed asset type the value is just clonebnd.
+If the amount is already in the needed asset type the value is cloned.
 Since we only have conversions for VESTS⇔STEEM and STEEM⇔SBD the conversion between VESTS⇔SBD are done in two steps with one recursive call.

 ```ruby
       Contract nil => Amount